lynyx23/Python-Advanced/README.md

 # Python Advanced Course
-This is a compilations of scripts and games I made during a python course.
+This is a compilations of scripts and games I made during a python course in 2020.